- Torn between Ryobi and DeWalt tools?

 Ryobi pricing and quality

-Since Ryobi is localized in Japan, Ryobi international manufactures its tools in various parts of the world, meaning that quality can differ depending on where you purchase your Ryobi tool/s.
+Since Ryobi is localized in Japan, Ryobi International manufactures its tools in various parts of the world, meaning that quality can differ depending on where you purchase your Ryobi tool/s.

 Geared more towards homeowners, Ryobi tools are often more affordable.